microsoft/project-rome/Android/reference documentation/AppServiceResponse.md

 # AppServiceResponse class
-Represents information passed from a remote app service to the client app, namely the status of the last message sent by the client app and (optionally) a new message from the remote app service.
+Represents a message passed from a remote app service to the client app in response to a previously sent message.

 ## Syntax
 `public final class AppServiceResponse`